linhngkh/linhngkh/README.md

 - :seedling: Through real project, I have gained valuable experience when working with clients, teammates by learning and practicing Agile Methodology.
 Github Kanban board, Git.

-- :zap: I know CI/CD pipelines and practice code reviewings experience.
+- :zap: I understand CI/CD pipelines and practice code reviewings experience.

 - :seedling: I have some knowledges and experience about UserInterface, Figma and Adobe XD design tools.